AmmoCan/on-point/README.md

 ## Frequently Asked Questions

 #### Does this theme work with any plugins?
-On Point should work with most valid and non-destructive plugins, but depending on the plugin the styling might need to be adjusted for that plugin.
+On Point should work with most valid and non-destructive plugins, but depending on the type of plugin the styling might need to be adjusted for that plugin.
 #### Do I really need a sense of humor?
 No, not really, but it couldn't hurt.